curriculumio/design/process/ideate.md

   - To truly create something innovative and do-able, we must challenge constraints.
 In this activity, your team will take a design, process, system, or idea related to your problem and change one foundational aspect to make it “impossible” in function or feasibility.
-This activity works well for thinking through assumptions and obstacles to reimagine solution
+This activity works well for thinking through assumptions and obstacles to reimagine solutions